johanbook/meet/docs/journal.md

 # Journal

-The software system comes with a built-in journal system, meaning all actions taken by a user are stored in a journal which is persisted in the database.
+The software system comes with a built-in journal system (audit log), meaning all actions taken by a user are stored in a journal which is persisted in the database.

 ## Guide